microsoft/azuredevopslabs/labs/vstsextend/kubernetes/readme.md

 Service endpoints are a bundle of properties securely stored by the Azure DevOps and is a way for Azure DevOps to connect to the external systems or services.

-Since the connections are not established during project provisioning, the two endpoints - **Azure Resource Manager** and **Kubernetes** need to be created manually.
+Since the connections are not established during project provisioning, the endpoint - **Azure Resource Manager** needs to be created manually.

 1. **Azure Resource Manager Service Endpoint**: Defines and secures a connection to a Microsoft Azure subscription using Service Principal Authentication (SPA).